Soundtrap: Soundtrap for Education

-Soundtrap for Storytellers
+Soundtrap for Podcasters

 Soundtrap for Storytellers was introduced on May 24, 2019 as a way for people to create podcasts.
+It was renamed in 2024 to Soundtrap for Podcasters.
 The program includes a transcript feature which can record and automatically transcribe a voice, a tool to edit the transcript, and a tool for managing shows and episodes as well as directly upload podcasts to Spotify.
 Then in October 2019, the transcription feature was expanded to include French, Spanish, German, Brazilian Portuguese, Portuguese and Swedish.
 The program also has a way to remotely interview guests and to create your own jingle.

 The program was created to help podcasters with editing, transcribing, remote interviewing, and adding sound effects, as well as having one platform to create podcasts with.
-According to the CEO of Soundtrap AB, Per Emanuelsson, Soundtrap for Storytellers "helps teachers differentiate instruction for students of all abilities within one classroom, giving students a compelling way to channel their thoughts and perspectives."
+According to the CEO of Soundtrap AB, Per Emanuelsson, Soundtrap for Podcasters "helps teachers differentiate instruction for students of all abilities within one classroom, giving students a compelling way to channel their thoughts and perspectives."

-Soundtrap for Storytellers has been described as the "Google Docs of podcasting."
+Soundtrap for Podcasters has been described as the "Google Docs of podcasting."

 Soundtrap for Music Makers

-Soundtrap for Music Makers was introduced in 2020 and has more features than the free tier, including Auto-Tune, more instruments, and sounds from Splice and Freesound.
+Soundtrap for Music Makers was introduced in 2020 and offers more features than the free tier.
+Premium Soundtrap comes in four paid subscription plans, Sound Starter, Music Production, Vocals & Songwriting, Production & Vocals.
+The paid plans come with additional and full instruments and effects, and complete sample packs with loops, one-shots and Sound FX.
+The paid tiers also offer sounds from Freesound.org.